Christianity in Russia: Protestants

 Baptists, Evangelical Christians, Lutherans, Pentecostals, Adventists, Methodists, Quakers and many other Protestant denominations are present in Russia, and some observers believe Russia will experience a Protestant revival in the future.
 There is particular growth among the Korean and German minorities.
 Baptists have been historically the largest Protestant group in Russia.

 Some Protestants, especially at the provincial level, report government restrictions and obstruction of their activities by local authorities.
 In April 2007, the European Court of Human Rights obliged Russia to pay €10,000 as non-pecuniary damages for the refusal to register the Moscow branch of the Salvation Army.
 One Baptist missionary and the minister said, "every religion outside Russian Orthodoxy is considered a cult, including Protestantism."

 According to Evangelical Christians Baptists who conducted a bicycle missionary expedition in July – August 2007, they faced serious obstacles and suspicious attitude from local authorities in several regions of Russia.
 Their services were banned several times in public parks.
 According to Yuri Sipko, president of the Union of Evangelical Christians-Baptists of Russia, the goal of the tour was to, "fight their way through on foot or on bicycles to reach even the most remote village and the most despairing person in order to convert them."
 These words are what caused most hostility towards Protestants.

+The Russian "law on non-governmental organizations" that took effect in April 2007 requires non-governmental organizations (NGOs), including Evangelical churches, to register with state agencies, list their funding sources, and provide records of all meetings.
+In June 2016, Russia passed an anti-terrorism law that bans proselytizing and missionary activities.
+On July 8, 2016, the U.S. Commission on International Religious Freedom (USCIRF) strongly condemned these measures stating, "Under the guise of confronting terrorism, they would grant authorities sweeping powers to curtail civil liberties, including setting broad restrictions on religious practices that would make it very difficult for religious groups to operate."